We Deliver Peace of Mind

 Meals on Wheels offers nutrition education and provides links to other services and programs in the community to support independent living so that our clients can remain healthy and safe in their homes and communities.

-In partnership with the SPCA, we offer our clients with pets the option of having pet food delivered to help make it possible for them to keep their beloved animal companions by their side.
-This service is available only in Baltimore City and Baltimore County.
+In partnership with the Maryland SPCA, we offer our clients with pets the option of having pet food delivered to help make it possible for them to keep their beloved animal companions by their side.
+This service is available throughout Central Maryland, delivery is made quarterly.
 The food is delivered by volunteers and is free to the recipient.

 Emergency Meal Kits